• Skip to primary navigation

 The fabric for the backing and bias stripe binding both came from my stash.
 I bought both of them at after-Christmas clearance sales in years past, figuring I'd use them for some future Christmas quilt.
 And here it is - they were just perfect!

 This block is SO SIMPLE to construct.
 You can find the free Modern Improv Patchwork Trees Tutorial HERE.
 This is the second variation I've made of this design.
-The original design was for a mini version.

-This is equally fun, and a little bit faster if your time is limited but you want a quick improv patchwork tree fix.
-You can find the tutorial for the mini trees here.
+This is mini quilt version is equally fun, and a little bit faster if your time is limited but you want a quick improv patchwork tree fix.

 holiday-patchwork-forest